We've been waiting for you!

 It is mandatory for every new student to attend NSO.
 The NSO registration form will open in the Blue Hen Home portal after 5:00 PM EST on Monday, May 2.
 Refer to the New Student Checklist and Resources pages for information about how to prepare for your transition to UD.

 Welcome to the UD Family!

 As the parent or family member of a new student, we recognize that the transition to the University of Delaware can be both exciting and stressful.
 We have created an orientation program just for you with important information to put your mind at ease and answer your questions, as well as prepare you to be the University's partner in promoting your student's independence and success.

-In order to attend NSO, your student must register each guest by completing the New Student Orientation (NSO) Registration Form, which will open by late April for enrolled students, and is accessed through your student's My Blue Hen Home portal.
-Each new student is billed a one-time, non-refundable $145 fee for NSO and the administration of the math placement exam, regardless of program attendance.
+In order to attend NSO, your student must register each family member by completing the New Student Orientation (NSO) Registration Form, which will open by May 2 for enrolled students, and is accessed through your student's My Blue Hen Home portal.
+Each new student is billed a one-time, non-refundable $145 fee for NSO and the administration of the math placement exam ($120 for NSO and $25 for exam), regardless of program attendance.
 This fee will appear on your student's first semester bill.
 The non-refundable event fee per guest is $35, payable through the NSO Registration Form by credit card or online check.
 There is no fee for guests under the age of 10; however, NSO is not appropriate for siblings and young children as the program is designed for new college students and parents.

 First Year Experience

 The First Year Experience is your first step in an exciting educational journey that will help you find your place at the University of Delaware and build strong social and academic foundations.
 Included in your First Year Experience are New Student Orientation, 1743 Welcome Days, and the First Year Seminar in addition to other similar programs and events.